MinnPost/object-sync-for-salesforce/README.md

 ### Admin (admin)

-This class controls the admin functionality of the plugin.
+This class controls and renders the admin functionality of the plugin.
 Its methods should, when possible, read and write data from and to other classes rather than directly.

+The admin section is divided into tabs:

+1. Settings
+    - The settings can be defined in `wp-config.php` as constants, or added to the database on this tab).
+    - Settings are required to connect to Salesforce, pick an API version, switch between production and sandbox instances, and also define the callback URL as WordPress maintains it.
+2. Authorize
+    - If WordPress has not been authorized to connect to Salesforce, this tab will have a button to do so.
+It will use the settings from the Settings tab, and attempt to make a connection, after which it will return to this tab.
+    - If it is authorized, there is a disconnect button, and also a couple of demo API calls.
+One shows the available versions (this does not require authorization), and the other shows a list of up to 100 Contacts from Salesforce.
+    - This tab also shows what the Salesforce class is doing: that is, whether it loaded its data from the WordPress cache, and whether it had to refresh the Salesforce token or not.
+This helps understand how fast different things are happening.
+4. Fieldmaps
+    - This tab lists all fieldmaps that have been created between WordPress and Salesforce objects, and allows for editing, cloning, or deleting them.
+Export doesn't currently do anything.
+    - New fieldmaps can also be added.
+They require a label, a WordPress object, and a Salesforce object.
+Fields to map are displayed based on what fields each object has, after the object is chosen.

 #### Salesforce Mapping (salesforce_mapping)

 Map WordPress content (including users) to Salesforce fields, including field level mapping.
+The admin methods make calls to this class.

+1. There is a basic create/read/update/delete setup, including loading all results or a subset.
+2.

 ### Classes Todo: